 Yes!
-I am certified in domestic mediation and this is a substantial portion of my practice because I believe that mediation is a highly effective way to resolve divorce cases without going to court.
+I am in domestic mediation and this is a substantial portion of my practice because I believe that mediation is a highly effective way to resolve divorce cases without going to court.
 I have been trained in domestic mediation and domestic violence screening through the Mediation Training and Consultation Institute in Ann Arbor, Michigan.
 In addition, I have completed reconciliation and Christian conciliation training through Peacemaker Ministries.

 Mediation is a cooperative, voluntary process by which people can solve problems outside of court.
 With the assistance of a trained mediator, families dealing with divorce, child custody and parenting time challenges and related issues are guided toward practical resolutions through a process that is solution-oriented, and not adversarial.
 Through my law office, I offer services designed to bring positive, cost-effective resolution to family law problems.